Building Department – Contact: email@example.com

 How do I obtain a Building Permit?

 1. Print and complete and the following forms:

 2. E-mail or drop off COMPLETED Application, “Use Tax Calculation” valuation forms, Contractors License from any surrounding Municipality and Liability Insurance with the Town of Mountain View listed to the following e-mail: firstname.lastname@example.org or call her cell at 720-514-2766 between 10:00 AM to 4:00 PM Monday through Thursday.

-3. Once a Building Permit has been properly issued, the hard stock card is given to the applicant and is to be posted in the front window of the property.
+3. Once a Building Permit has been properly issued, the hard stock card is given to the applicant to be posted in the front window of the property.
 The card shows the permitted work being done and is to be left for the Building Inspector.
 When ready for inspection; call the number on the top of the card.
 The inspector will take the card when work is completed satisfactorily.

 Do I need a Building Permit?